-With UK pension transfers to France becoming ever more popular, it is important for expats to stay abreast of developments in the marketplace.
-With over 3000 providers on the official QROPS list, there are quite a number of jurisdictions to choose from.
-It is important to be sure however that your UK pension transfer is being handled by a provider / jurisdiction that is in compliance with HMRC rules.
+With UK pension transfers to France becoming ever more popular, expats need to stay abreast of developments in the marketplace.
+With over 3000 providers on the official QROPS list, there are many different jurisdictions to choose from.
+It is necessary to be sure, however, that your UK pension transfer is being handled by a provider/jurisdiction that complies with HMRC rules.

-Any uncertainty over QROPS and the laws governing their structure now appear to have been cleared up.
-The UK House of Parliament has finalised the much awaited amendments which seek to clear up anomalies within the legislation.
+Any uncertainty over QROPS and the laws governing their structure now appears to have been cleared up.
+The UK House of Parliament has finalised the much-awaited amendments which seek to clear up anomalies within the legislation.
 The Registered Pension Schemes and Overseas Pension Schemes (Miscellaneous Amendments) Regulations 2013 were put before Parliament during September and came into force on the 14 October 2013.

 HMRC have introduced additional reporting requirements for Qualifying Registered Overseas Pension Schemes.
 These include the following:

-- Managers are required to renew the status of their schemes every 5 years with HMRC.
+- Managers are required to renew the status of their schemes every five years with HMRC.
 Failure to do so will result in the scheme losing its QROPS status

 - Providers must report payments that have been made from funds transferred out of a UK pension scheme.
 Former schemes must also abide by these requirements